Thiago-Nagata/flask-project/README.md

-# flask-project
-Example CRUD project using **Flask**, **MongoDB** and **JWT Authentication**, developed for studying purposes

-# About
+# Flask Project – Web Application with Authentication
-This project was initially developed as part of Alura's Flask course, where the goal was creating an API REST.
+This project was originally developed as part of a Flask course at Alura, where the initial goal was to build a REST API.
+After completing the course requirements, I extended the project by transforming the API into a full web application using HTML and CSS, integrating frontend templates with the Flask backend.

+# Overview
+This application implements a CRUD system with authentication using JWT (JSON Web Token) and MongoDB as the database.
-After completing the course, the project evolved, developing the API into a web application with an HTML and CSS interface, integrating frontend and backend within the same application.
+The project evolved from a backend-only REST API into a server-rendered web application with user interface integration.

+# Technologies
+- Python
+- HTML/CSS
+- Flask (Microframework)
+- MongoDB
+- JWT (JSON Web Tokens)
-- Why the change?
+-
-As mentioned, wanted to develop my skills and practice what i've learned at this point

 # Project Evolution
 🔹 *Original Version (course)*
 - API REST